cohenerickson/Velocity/README.md

 - `Alt + T` - Open new tab (originally `Ctrl + T`)
 - `Alt + W` - Close current tab (originally `Ctrl + W`)

+## API

+Velocity exposes basic APIs in order to allow developers to easily create customizations and implement it into their own projects.
+To learn more, check out the [API Docs](/docs/API.md).

 ## Deployment

 ### Requirements